A scalable estimator of higher-order information in complex dynamical systems: Related work

-\paragraph{Information decomposition.} Among the many high-order information measures, information decomposition approaches play a fundamental role due to their ability to disentangle distinct modes of information sharing.
+Among the many higher-order information measures, information decomposition approaches play a fundamental role due to their ability to disentangle distinct modes of information sharing.
 The seminal work of Williams and Beer introduced the framework of Partial Information Decomposition (PID), in which the mutual information between an arbitrary number of sources and a single target is divided into redundant, unique, and synergistic terms~\cite{williams2010nonnegative}.
 Following this work, many different PID formulations have been suggested ~\cite{williams2010nonnegative, bertschinger2013shared, griffith2014quantifying, harder2013bivariate, barrett2015exploration, ince2017measuring, james2018unique, griffith2014intersection, griffith2015quantifying, quax2017quantifying, rosas2020operational}, including the BROJA definition proposed contemporaneously by Bertschinger \textit{et al.}~\cite{bertschinger2014quantifying} and Griffith and Koch~\cite{griffith2014quantifying}, which forms the inspiration of this work.
-Ince introduced an entropy-based decomposition~\cite{ince2017partial, varley2023partial}, Varley a Kullback-Leibler divergence decomposition~\cite{varley2024generalized}, and Mediano \textit{et al.} generalised PID by decomposing both information from sources and targets symmetrically~\cite{mediano2021towards}
+Ince introduced an entropy-based decomposition~\cite{ince2017partial, varley2023partial}, Varley a Kullback-Leibler divergence decomposition~\cite{varley2024generalized}, and Mediano \textit{et al.} generalised PID by decomposing both information from sources and targets symmetrically~\cite{mediano2025toward}.
+Unfortunately, however, application of these frameworks to large datasets is limited by the superexponential growth of information modes~\cite{jansma2025fast}.